-Cook lobsters in a large stock pot of boiling water, about 10 minutes.
-Let cool and then shuck the lobsters, removing all of the meat from the tail, claws, and body.
+Place the lobsters in a large pot of boiling water for about 10-12 minutes.
+Let cool and then shuck the lobsters, removing all of the meat from the tail and claws.
 Chop meat into bite-size pieces and set aside.
-Reserve the shells.
+Reserve the bodies and shells.

-Place the butter into the empty stock pot along with onion, carrots, celery, and garlic.
-Saute until vegetables begin to soften and are fragrant, about 10 minutes.
-Add the shells back into the pot along with tomato, tarragon, and peppercorns and continue to cook for another 10 minutes, stirring frequently.
+Place the butter into a large Dutch oven (6-8 quarts) or soup pot along with onion, carrots, celery, and garlic.
+Cook over medium high heat, stirring frequently, until vegetables begin to soften and are fragrant, about 10 minutes.
+Add the shells back into the pot along with the tomato, tarragon, and peppercorns and continue to cook for another 10 minutes, stirring frequently.